 On Blackberries vs iPhones

-Considering he is so tech-savvy – (his house is IoT connected and he controls his lighting and heating from his smart phone), Rune’s opinions on modern gadgets might seem surprising:
+Considering he is so tech-savvy – (his house is IoT connected and he controls his lighting and heating from his smartphone), Rune’s opinions on modern gadgets might seem surprising:

 “We had blackberries back in the day – that was modern when I started!
 Then we got iPhones, which is not very effective actually – Blackberries were much better.
 I switched to iPhone because it helps my personal life, but it does nothing for my professional life.
 Blackberries were a much more effective email platform, but they were so crap at everything else – Facebook, news, other distractions – that you just weren’t tempted.”

-It stands to reason that a man whose entire career is built around precision, organisation and efficiency would prefer the interface of a phone which encouraged those qualities.
+It stands to reason that a man whose entire career is built around precision, organization, and efficiency would prefer the interface of a phone which encouraged those qualities.
 And let’s be honest, we could all benefit from having fewer distractions in our lives…